YinhuC/Bug2-TurtleBot/readme.txt

 A readme.txt file that contains instructions on how to build and run the project.
+Read overview before launching due to notes and assumptions made.

 >>>>>> Installation: Run these in terminal to install packacges sudo apt update